assuncaocharles/create-react-app-parcel/README.md

 ejects you out of this shiznit like so

+## How this was made

+Check out the slide deck at <https://twitter.com/swyx/status/999474452571283456> and <https://www.beautiful.ai/player/-LD4eaMxlqSlCy6biPmZ/Creating-Create-React-App/1?ref=github-crap> and the talk video should be coming soon.

 ## Contributing

 We'd love to have your helping hand on `create-react-app-parcel`!
 Ping me on twitter [@swyx](https://twitter.com/swyx) to discuss or file an issue, this is super new